Today’s business owners are busy and need to be more efficient than ever.

 Or even showing the number of people who have subscribed, like this example from Paula Pant of Afford Anything:

-Getting more leads in less time starts with an amazing opt-in page (which starts with a high-converting landing page template).
+Getting more leads in less time starts with an amazing opt-in page (which starts with a high-converting sales funnel template).
 Hopefully, these tips will have you increasing your customer base — and sales! — in no time.

-If you struggle with designing amazing landing pages (including opt-in pages!) be sure to check out our Landing Page Templates.
+If you struggle with designing amazing landing pages (including opt-in pages!) be sure to check out our sales funnel template.
 No monthly fees, easy to implement, and gorgeously designed!